 On 24 February 2021, Ghana became the first country to receive COVID-19 vaccine doses shipped via the COVAX Facility.
 600 000 doses of lifesaving vaccine arrived in Accra.
 President von der Leyen called it ‘a true and historic moment of global solidarity’.

-By 13 September, over 260 million doses have been delivered to 141 countries thanks to COVAX.
+By mid-June 2022, over 1.5 billion doses have been delivered to 145 countries thanks to COVAX.

 EU vaccine-sharing mechanism